Acentropinae

 (NCBI-index: 1.594245)

-The Small China-mark (Cataclysta lemnata) is a small moth that can often be found in stagnant or hardly moving water.
-I also caught him at home on the white sheet because he simply approaches light.
-The male has a white forewing and the female is more light brown.
+The Small China-mark (Cataclysta lemnata) is a small moth often found in stagnant or hardly moving water.
+I also caught him on the white sheet at home because he is attracted to light.
+The male has a white forewing, and the female is light brown.
 Both have a distinctive black costa on the hindwing with bluish dots.
-The flight time in one generation is from June to September and the wingspan is 18-24mm.
+The flight time in one generation is from June to September, and the wingspan is 18-24mm.
 The larvae are semi-aquatic.
 They build floating cases from parts of the host plant.
 Host plant: Duckweed.
 Dutch name: Kroosvlinder.
 Frisian name:

 Flying period: